anseki/readline-sync/README.md

 The minimum length of `items` Array is 1 and maximum length is 35.
 These elements are displayed as item list.
 A key to let the user choose an item is assigned to each item automatically in sequence like "1, 2, 3 ...
 9, A, B, C ...".
 A number as an index of the `items` Array that corresponds to a chosen item by the user is returned.

-**Note:** Even if the `items` Array has items less than 35, a long Array that forces an user to scroll the list may irritate the user.
+**Note:** Even if the `items` Array has only less than 35 items, a long Array that forces an user to scroll the list may irritate the user.
 Remember, the user might be in a console environment that doesn't support scrolling the screen.
-If you want to use a long `items` Array (e.g. items more than 10), you should consider a "Pagination".
+If you want to use a long `items` Array (e.g. more than 10 items), you should consider a "Pagination".
 (See [example](https://github.com/anseki/readline-sync/issues/60#issuecomment-324533678).)

 For example: